-So if you have once-fresh flowers that are now wilting and losing their brilliance, why not follow our easy guide on how to make natural ink from plants and flowers?
-Not only will it make the environment happy (by keeping organic matter out of the trash), but it also lets you enjoy your Bouq that much longer.
-Plus, it’s ultra simple and doesn’t require much time or many materials.
+If you have that two-week-old bouquet of once fresh flowers, you might be looking to repurpose those blooms.
+They looked brilliant when you received them but now they’re fading.
+We have a number of uses for old flower bouquets for you to dig into.
+You can also follow our fun guide on how to make natural ink from flowers and plants?
+Not only will it make the environment happy (by keeping that organic matter out of the trash), but it also lets you enjoy your Bouq that much longer.
+Plus, it’s a much simpler process than you might imagine that doesn’t require much time or many materials.

 Okay, enough beating around the bush.
 Let’s learn how to make natural ink from plants!